The J.B.'s: The JB Horns

-During the 1980s and 1990s, Maceo Parker and Fred Wesley intermittently toured under the name The JB Horns, sometimes with other former Brown sidemen such as Alfred "Pee Wee" Ellis in tow.
-The JB Horns recorded several albums for the Gramavision label which were later reissued by Rhino Records.
+During the 1980s and 1990s, Maceo Parker and Fred Wesley intermittently toured under the name The JB Horns, sometimes with other former Brown sidemen such as Alfred "Pee Wee" Ellis.
+The JB Horns recorded several albums for the Gramavision label, which were later reissued by Rhino Records.
 They also recorded an album under this name with producer Richard Mazda called I Like It Like That.

 The JB Horns are also associated with The Horny Horns, staple members of P-Funk and Bootsy's Rubber Band, which was led by Fred Wesley and included Maceo, as well as Rick Gardner and Richard "Kush" Griffith on trumpets.

 Reunion

 A version of the J.B.'s including Fred Wesley, Bootsy Collins, Pee Wee Ellis, Bobby Byrd, and Clyde Stubblefield assembled to record the 1999 "reunion" album Bring the Funk on Down, dedicated to the memory of St. Clair Pinckney.
 The album was released in Japan by P-Vine Records, and in 2002 it was reissued in the U.S. by Instinct Records.

 A reunion of the original J.B.'s rhythm section, with Bootsy and Phelps Collins, Clyde Stubblefield, and Jabo Starks, and supplemented by Bernie Worrell, recorded the Superbad movie soundtrack.
 They went on to perform the first tribute concert remembering James Brown.